The Working Principle and Functions of an Anemometer

 The main idea of an anemometer is to measure how the wind pushes on an object.
 This helps us find the wind speed.
 The simplest type of anemometer is mechanical.

-It usually has blades that look like fans.
+It often has blades that look like fans.
 These blades are at a right angle to the wind.
-When the wind blows over these blades, it creates a force that depends on how fast the wind is.
+When the wind blows over these blades, it makes a force.
+The strength of this force depends on how fast the wind blows.

 This force makes the blades spin.
 We can read the speed of these blades directly.
 We can also use a device to change it into speed of the wind.

 With new technology, anemometers now come in different types.
-These include electronic, sonic, tube, and hot wire anemometers.
+These include electronic, sonic, tube, and hot wire types of anemometers.
 All the methods are different, but they all measure how wind interacts with objects.

 anemometer uses

-Anemometers mainly measure wind speed and direction.
-They can also perform other tasks based on different needs.
+Anemometers are tools that measure how fast the wind blows and which way it is going.
+They can also do other tasks based on different needs.

 – **Real-time Monitoring**: